Coolweb2go/alembic/index.md

 ## My favorite travel blogs

-Here is a list of travel blogs that I ahve been following for the last few years.
+Here is a list of travel blogs that I have been following for the last few years.
+Read them as they have great travel tips as well.

 * [Nomadic Matt](https://www.nomadicmatt.com/)
 * [Adventurous Kate](https://www.adventurouskate.com//)